pavelkrcma/ccTalkTools/README.md

 == ccParse
 ccParse can read a data dump made by ccSniff or other dumper to actually parse the data in a more comprehensive way.
-Just launch ccParse with a dump file as a parameter.
+Just launch ccParse with a dump file as a parameter (see the help).

 ccParse uses the urwid library.